ClubObsidian/StaffDocuments/SERVERRULES.md

 Examples of Adult Content

-* "F*** me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed
+* "F*** me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed.
 * Omg Does anyone else here watch -insert adult content-???!?!?!?! -> 1hr Mute
 * If the player is attempting to link an adult website the punishment is a permanent ban.

-#### 12. Do not say anything that can relate to a DDOS threat or harming players
+#### 12. Do not say anything that can relate to a DDOS threat or harming players.

 If you make a ddos threat or similar threat you will be permanently banned.
 If you leak information about a player you will be permanently banned.